 FEV Europe is an independent internationally recognised company specialised in the design and development of powertrains, power units and burners as well as a manufacturer of prototypes and instrumentation systems.
 FEV employs approximately 6,600 employees at different facilities worldwide.
 Within the project, FEV will be responsible for the simulation of the effects of the new fuels onto the combustion in turbines and the impact on emission behaviour (WP4).
 Furthermore, FEV will use its vast experience with many different fuel types and chemical behaviour of different base chemistries to judge the impact of possible differences in the fuel regarding standard fossil Kerosene.

-SkyNRG is the global market leader for sustainable aviation fuel (SAF) solutions.
-Having supplied over 30 airlines on all continents, it is our mission to make SAF the new global standard.
-SkyNRG sources, blends and distributes SAF, guarantees sustainability throughout the supply chain and helps to co-fund any price gap over conventional jet fuel.
-At the same time, SkyNRG focuses on developing regional SAF supply chains that offer a real sustainable and affordable alternative to fossil fuels.
+Since 2009, SkyNRG has been building up SAF capacity and production for the industry to meet its 2050 net-zero commitment.
+SkyNRG has supplied SAF to over 40 airlines across the world and is now developing dedicated SAF production facilities to support the transition from fossil jet fuel to sustainable aviation fuel.
 Within the project, SkyNRG reports on the suitability of the fuel produced during Project Take-off for usage in aeronautic applications within WP4.
 For this, SkyNRG will analyse the fuel on the most important parameters for ASTM approval and informs the consortium on the necessary steps to pursue ASTM certification of the fuel in the next phase.

 RWTH Aachen University